AfonsoCFonseca/DigDug-Game/README.md

 A chase state for the enemy was implemented.
 This phase represents a 'ghost' phase where enemies can get close to the player by passing through walls and reaching the player's current position.
 This phase occurs randomly when the enemy is in a moving state.
 I have a simple timer that checks the player's current tile and transitions the enemy there, while switching to a different enemy sprite animation (ghost type).
 When the enemy reaches the player's location, it resets the variables for chasing and sets the enemy back to the moving phase.

+Map management and generation were the final steps to wrap up the game.
+I refactored the Restart method to avoid completely resetting the map, allowing the map path to remain intact when a life is lost.
+Then, I implemented the logic for progressing to the next level when the player defeats all the enemies on the map.
+However, to achieve this, I needed a unique map for each level.
+I decided to generate the map randomly with small increments in difficulty, where enemies become progressively faster.
+Additionally, for every even-numbered level, I added a new enemy to the game.
+The generation process itself was based on the number of enemies, with each enemy requiring a 1x3 hole to be created either horizontally or vertically (randomly).
+The positions of these holes were only created if they differed from the player's initial position and remained within the map dimensions.
+I achieved this by utilizing a do-while loop and applying these conditions within it.
+Once the map was successfully generated, I randomly placed an enemy in the middle of each 1x3 hole.

 # Future Implementation